rlogiacco/MicroDebug/README.md

 There are two versions of this interface: a very basic one (`SerialDebug`) which uses a separator pattern and a more evolved one (`FormattingSerialDebug`) providing format capabilities through `printf` function.
 You should prefer the latter whenever you have access to `printf`, usually available through `stdio.h`.

+Please also note both serial implementations support the use of the `F()` and `FPSTR()` macros to reduce the RAM usage whenever necessary by using `PROGMEM` to store strings.
+I believe [this page](https://arduino-esp8266.readthedocs.io/en/latest/PROGMEM.html) documents pretty clearly those macros and applies to both Arduino and ESP8266.

 Basic Serial
 ------------